Raathigesh/dazzle/README.md

 When user tries to add a new widget, the `onAdd` callback will be called. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/AddWidget.md">More info here on how to handle widget addition.</a>

 #### Remove a widget
 When a widget is removed, `onRemove` method will be called and new layout (The layout with the widget removed) will be available as an argument of `onRemove` method.
 Set the provided layout again to the dashboard to complete the widget removal.
+[The Sample repository has the this feature implemented](https://github.com/Raathigesh/Dazzle-Starter-Kit/blob/master/src/components/Dashboard.jsx).

 ## Customization